Client Successes

 Wilder Chiropractic v.
 State Farm Fire & Casualty Co.

-Obtained summary judgment on a breach of duty to defend and bad faith claim arising out of alleged failure to defend class action suit relating to claims for violation of TCPA.
+Attorney Mark Malloy obtained summary judgment on a breach of duty to defend and bad faith claim arising out of alleged failure to defend class action suit relating to claims for violation of TCPA.

 Artuk v.
 AKT